 There’s nothing as awful as the feeling you get when you head out to go to work and your car won’t start.
 In these situations, it’s great to use a title loan for car repair.

 Particularly if you have only one vehicle for your family, a breakdown or an accident that puts your car out of commission can represent a major hardship.
-Car repairs are often very expensive, and when
+Why not get a title loan for car repair?!

 Simply leaving the car inoperable isn’t usually an option – after all, without your car, you may not be able to get to work in order to make the money to fix it, an ironic circle that many of us know too well.
 But if your budget or savings account can’t cover the repair costs, there are a few types of car repair loans that can help.
 In addition to considering personal loans from friends and family, many auto title loan companies offer solutions that could be the perfect way to get your car fixed and back on the road.

 A car repair loan, one of our many loan types, is a special type of loan that some title loan for car repair companies offers.
 These loans are designed specifically to cover the cost of repairs to a vehicle.
 As such, they typically come with a few restrictions, which make them different from a standard car title loan.
 Those may be:

 Read more about loans for maintenance expenses from https://www.investopedia.com/terms/m/maintenance-expenses.asp.

 Most of the other requirements for auto repair loans are the same as how a car title loan works.
 This means that a borrower will have to have the vehicle’s clear title in their name, and a valid driver’s license.
 In some cases, the type of auto insurance the borrower carries, their income history, and the age of the car can also make a difference.